-Episode 09 - Proactive Planning to Prepare For a Crisis with Brian Eberhardt and Amy D’Amico
+Episode 09 - Proactive Planning to Be Prepared for Uncertainty with Brian Eberhardt and Amy D’Amico

 We are always planning for exciting events in our lives, such as retirement or having children, but part of our wealth management should be planning for those unforeseen events as well.
 Today Tony has two special guests to help him discuss this topic, his wife Amy D’Amico, President and Managing Partner at Fidato Wealth, and Brian Eberhardt, Lead Wealth Advisor at Fidato Wealth.

 Listen in as the three talk about the importance of having a rainy day fund so that your clients and your team can feel confident and comfortable that they will be supported.
 You will learn the value of planning, the benefit of having a solid advisory team, and more.

 What You’ll Learn In Today’s Episode: